Association of Related Churches

-The Association of Related Churches (ARC) is an non-denominational evangelical association and church planting organization in the United States.
+The Association of Related Churches (ARC) is a non-denominational evangelical association and church planting organization in the United States.
 In 2000, Greg Surratt, founding pastor of Seacoast Church, met Billy Hornsby with a goal of planting 2,000 churches throughout the world.
 The association has planted over 1,100 churches as of 2025.

 Churches that are part of the Association of Related Churches are mainly multi-site megachurches.
 Notable member churches include: